robinsp/mapreduce-archetype/README.md

  - a java package
  - the name of your main class

-Run `mvn package` to build a jar, and take a look at run.sh.sample for how to execute your job.
+Run `mvn package` to build your job, and take a look at run.sh.sample for how to execute your job.

+Any maven dependencies *with runtime scope* you add to your newly created pom.xml will be included in the resulting job jar.

 Example run
 -------------------------------------------------------